On the analysis of Rayleigh-B\'enard convection using Latent Dirichlet Allocation: Introduction

 Rayleigh-Bénard convection, in which a fluid is heated from below and cooled from above, represents an idealized configuration to study thermal convection phenomena.
 These characterize a variety of applications ranging from industrial processes such as heat exchangers to geophysical flows in the atmosphere or the ocean.
 A central question is to determine how the heat transfer depends on nondimensional parameters such as the Prandtl number $Pr= \nu/ \kappa$ where $\nu$ is the kinematic viscosity and $\kappa$ the thermal diffusitivity, and the Rayleigh number

 where $g$ is the gravity, $\beta$ is the thermal expansion coefficient, $\Delta T$ the temperature difference and $H$ the cell dimension.
-The \citet{grossmann00}'s theory constitutes a unified approach to address this question.
-It is based on separating the contributions from the bulk averaged thermal and kinetic dissipation rate into two subsets, one corresponding to the boundary layers, and one corresponding to the bulk.
+The \citet{grossmann00} theory constitutes a unified approach to address this question.
+It is based on a local description of the physics: the contributions from the bulk averaged thermal and kinetic dissipation rate are split into two subsets, one corresponding to the boundary layers, and one corresponding to the bulk.
 This theory was further refined in~\citet{kn:grossmannlohse04}, where the thermal dissipation rate was split into a contribution from the plumes and a contribution from the turbulent background.
 Through the action of buoyancy, the thermal boundary layers generate plumes which create a large-scale circulation, as evidenced by \citet{kn:xilamxia04}, also called "wind" \citep{castaing89}.
 The distribution of temperature fluctuations depends on plume clustering effects \citep{kn:wang22}, but it is also affected by interaction with turbulent fluctuations in the bulk, resulting in fragmentation \citep{kn:bosbach12}.

-\citet{shang03} showed that thermal plumes carry most of the convective heat flux and that the plume-dominated regions were located near the sidewalls and the conducting surfaces.
+\citet{shang03} showed that plume-dominated regions were located near the sidewalls and the conducting surfaces and that thermal plumes carry most of the convective heat flux, which contributes to the production of both kinetic and thermal fluctuations.
 The morphology of plumes and its effect on the heat transfer have been given careful attention.
 The plumes have a sheet-like structure near the boundary layer and progressively become mushroom-like as they move into the bulk region~\citep{kn:zhou07}. \citet{kn:shishkinawagner08} found that very high values of the local heat flux were observed in regions where the sheet-like plumes merged, constituting "stems" for the mushroom-like plumes developing in the bulk.
 The relative contributions of the plumes and turbulent background vary with the Rayleigh number: \citet{kn:emranschumacher12} have shown that the fraction of plume-dominated regions decreases with the Rayleigh number, while that of background-dominated regions increases.